All three courses are based on Land Art and take place in May, July and September 2010. Each will respond to the qualities of the seasons.

 The structure is flexible and will respond to the needs and interests of individual participants.
 The emphasis will be on the pleasure of discovering and experimenting.
 Focusing on specific environments around Brynddu participants will, through set exercises, develop and deepen their understanding of place and the qualities of natural materials.
 The remoteness of this Celtic landscape will allow for both rest and creative play.
 For many these courses will be a personal journey.

-Alongside working on the land we will also explore recording walks and experiences in the form of simple journals.
+Alongside working on the land we will also explore recording walks and experiences in the form of simple journals, which for some become the focus of the course.

 Some tools and materials will be provided by the tutors and a list of appropriate things to bring will be provided for each course.
-Certain other materials will be available to buy at cost from the tutor.
+Certain other materials will be available.
 Since we will be walking and working in the landscape we recommend suitable clothing and footwear for all weathers.

 “The course was excellent with a good mix of structure and freedom, experiential work and background material.